Flexible Regularized Estimation in High-Dimensional Mixed Membership Models: Computation

 where $|\text{Conv}(\mathbf{T}\mathbf{Z}')|$ denotes the volume of the convex polytope constructed by the allocation parameters.
 Since the second condition is likely not met, we cannot ensure that our model is identifiable.
 However, the model is more interpretable, making inference easier for the end user.
-Once the transformation matrix ($\mathbf{T}$) is found, then we can rescale the allocation parameters ($\mathbf{z}_i$) and the corresponding mean and covariance parameters ($\boldsymbol{\nu}_k$ and $\boldsymbol{\phi}_{km}$).
-From empirical evidence, we found that the membership rescale algorithm is almost always needed in the case when we have only two features, however when we have more than 2 features, the rescaling may often not be needed.
+Once the transformation matrix ($\mathbf{T}$) is found, we can rescale the allocation parameters ($\mathbf{z}_i$) and the corresponding mean and covariance parameters ($\boldsymbol{\nu}_k$ and $\boldsymbol{\phi}_{km}$).
+In practice, maximizing the area of a convex polytope can be difficult as formulated.
+Thus, in the case when we have a three-feature model, we will first project the data onto a two-dimensional space (since we have the condition that $Z_{i1} + Z_{i2} + Z_{i3} = 1$, we do not lose any information).
+From there, we find the minimum minimum enclosing triangle that encloses the convex polytope created by the allocation parameters in the two-dimensional space \citep{parvu2016implementation}.
+We then use the vertices of the triangle to transform the data to maximize the area of the convex polytope.